BioinfoMachineLearning/cryoppp/README.md

 # CryoPPP: A Large Expert-Curated Cryo-EM Image Dataset for Machine Learning Protein Particle Picking
 This repository contains scripts used to crawl, download, process, annotate, and post procress CryoEM protein particle picking (CryoPPP) dataset.

-## Data Download and Extraction
+## Data Download and Extraction in one of the three ways

-## Option 1: Direct download all data
+## Option 1: Direct download all data from our server

 Path to CryoPPP Dataset: http://calla.rnet.missouri.edu/cryoppp